CORONA CHAOS AND THE CORONA DECAL OBJECT

 >> place the mouse on the image to stop the animation <<

-We end the chapter on Corona Decal with a comparison of two renders (Fig. 15).
-In the first image I used two Corona Decal objects and the white Wall material for the wall.
-In the second image I disabled the CDecals layer and applied the WALL_Composite_Version material to the wall, enabling the UVW Map_Graffiti and UVW Map_Dirt modifiers.
+We Corona Decal chapter ends with a comparison of two renders (Fig. 15).
+In the first image, I used two Corona Decal objects and the white Wall material for the wall.
+In the second image, I disabled the CDecals layer and applied the WALL_Composite_Version material to the wall, enabling the UVW Map_Graffiti and UVW Map_Dirt modifiers.
 For an in-depth study on this shader, read the CoronaMix map chapter (page 625 of Corona: THE COMPLETE GUIDE).

-The renders are very similar, but the complex setup of the WALL_Composite_Version material, the need for two extra UWV modifiers, the changes of Map Channels at shader and geometric levels, and the lack of flexibility of this map‑based system, make Corona Decal a fast, reliable, and extremely effective tool.
+The renders are very similar, but the complex setup of the WALL_Composite_Version material, the two extra UWV modifiers, the changes of Map Channels at shader and geometric levels, and the lack of flexibility of this mapβbased system, make Corona Decal a fast, reliable, and extremely effective tool.

 THANK YOU!